Would you say your current self service support is a source of customer satisfaction?

 1. Quicker customer resolutions.

 How long will your customer wait for a solution?
 Better yet, how long should they wait?
 When self-service is implemented correctly, solutions can be found in minutes.
-Sometimes even without a customer having to leave the product!
-Customers today want near-instant answers, and they will abandon purchases that seem too difficult or uncomfortable.
+These answers can be delivered directly in the product, summarized with secure generative AI tools — or both.

-2. More efficient and informed agents.
+2. More efficient and informed CSRs.

 When they aren’t being pulled in too many directions, your customer teams can focus on resolving more complicated customer cases.
 They also experience less frustration, which keeps them at their best.